Voisin V: Development history

-The first Voisin Type V came into operational use in 1915 and not long after replaced the Voisin Type III on the production lines.
+The first Voisin V came into operational use in 1915 and not long after replaced the Voisin III on the production lines.
 However, the Voisins 150 hp (as they were referred to at the Western Front) were held in low regard by their crews.
-Despite the more powerful engine, the Voisin Type Vs' payload was only marginally better and the maximum speed was only 13 km/h faster.
+Despite the more powerful engine, the Voisin V's payload was only marginally better and the maximum speed was only 13 km/h faster.

 Operational use

-Approximately 350 Voisin Type Vs were built, and these served alongside the Voisin Type IIIs in front-line escadrilles during 1915 and well into 1916.
+Approximately 350 Voisin Vs were built, and these served alongside the Voisin IIIs in front-line escadrilles during 1915 and well into 1916.

 In common with other Voisin variants, the pusher engine configuration of the Type V resulted in the aircraft being defenceless against attacks from the rear.
 However this variant continued the operational use of all of the types both in training and bombing roles.